 Best for fans of literature and character-driven novels

-Peace Like A River is a remarkable debut Winter book with each sentence as thoughtfully crafted as an Ann Patchett novel.
+Peace Like A River is a remarkable debut in which each sentence is thoughtfully and painstakingly crafted.
 Not unlike Scout Finch in To Kill a Mockingbird, eleven-year-old Reuben Land, narrates the tale of tracking his outlaw brother’s murder trial and escape across the Midwest in the 1960s.
 Reuben and his sister and father traverse snowy terrain in search of their relative, believing in miracles all along the way.

 A Quiet Life by Ethan Joella